For a general discussion of our modelisation of video games in TTRPGs, see our video games writeups FAQ.

 But this isn’t how real space wars take place !

 This is not universal, though.
-Some players got so engrossed in the story as to accept as immediate — rather than filtered though the accumulation of media and journalistic tropes.
+Some players got so engrossed in the story as to accept as immediate — rather than filtered though the accumulation of media tropes.

 The notion that a Big Final Triumph will necessarily take place recedes.
 The moments of levity and friendship have a heightened impact.
-The fighting becomes more personal.
+The fighting and the pain become more personal.

 The Mass Effect profiles on writeups.org use this reading of the story.
 This doesn’t change which events that take place, but they’re *felt* differently.

-For instance the narration and personality sections on writeups.org have references to fatigue, pain, physical and emotional trauma, exhaustion, use of painkillers and go-pills, nightmares, etc. and various logistical and practical aspects of a war situation.
+For instance the narration and personality sections on writeups.org have references to fatigue, pain, physical and emotional trauma, exhaustion, use of painkillers and go-pills, nightmares, etc..
+Plus various logistical and practical aspects of a war situation.

 An actual war, that is – not a well-trod simulacra.

-Source of Character: The first game in the Mass Effect video game trilogy — and ONLY the first game.
+Source of Character: The first game in the Mass Effect video game trilogy.

 Helper(s): Pawsplay and Jack of Spade for several bits of DCA mechanics ; Darci, Roy Cowan.